 Garlic oil (or Illness Fighter tincture) can be used for ear infections.

 Take cayenne for heart health.

-many other options available for these issues and others.
-If you have
+See Natural Alternatives to the Top 10 Most Prescribed Drugs.
+There are many, many other options available for these issues and others.
+If you have any questions, ask us.

 Here are a few resources with indexes of natural remedies:

 And Prescription for Nutritional Healing by Phyllis Balch is a good herbal reference book to have on hand.